ApolloStaff/Lost-in-Everglades/README.md

     - Goes back to the initial cell
     - Loses 3 gongs of time
     - The Danger remains in the cell

+## Notes:

+- If the Ranger move to a cell with no dangers
+    - Loses 1 gong of time

+- The game ends when either:
+    - The ranger rescues the group of tourists.
+    - The time expires and the fate of the tourists is forever unknown.